Backpacking in the UK is a great way to see the numerous sights on offer across the country.

-Getting around the UK is a mix between straightforward and difficult.
+Getting around the UK is a mix of straightforward and difficult.
 Public transport in the UK varies between reliable, a joke and outrageously expensive.
 The train prices, in particular, are a joke!

 The trains and buses around the UK are not the best.
 Trains while generally on time, are very expensive and often overcrowded.
 Buses can take forever to get to destinations, and are not much cheaper either!

 My recommendation would be to rent a car while you’re in the UK.
 This way you can travel around whenever and wherever you want.
 You won’t leave yourself at the mercy of the unreliable bus and train network either!

 If you do rent a car, bear in mind that the roads in the UK are terrible for traffic.
-Motorways are prone to traffic times throughout the day, and roads in and out of major cities can be no better at times.
+Motorways are prone to traffic jams throughout the day, and roads in and out of major cities can be no better at times.

 Always add an extra hour or two onto journeys.
 You can never be sure how congested the roads will be!

 Best Time to Visit the UK

 As you’re probably aware, the weather in the UK can be temperamental.
 Distinct seasons do not exist in the UK.
 Even if it’s summer, it can still be pouring with rain for a number of days.

 However, the weather in the UK is nowhere near as bad as people think.
 Yes, it may rain more than most places, and it can be grey and cloudy more often than not.
 But, in reality, the weather is quite good most of the time.

 If you want to make the most of the sights in the UK, the best time to visit is definitely during the summer.
 The weather will be at its best, plus you’ll be able to enjoy the beautiful outdoors in the UK!